Closum/closum-api/source/index.html.md

 }
 ```

-This endpoint retrieves a specific Email.
+This endpoint retrieves a specific Lead Audience List.

 ### HTTP Request